ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 * optional attribute, slice of strings
-* if, in order to `Retrieve` values, some other descriptors must have their respective values refreshed first, here you can list them woth this attribute
+* if, in order to `Retrieve` values, some other descriptors must have their respective values refreshed first, here you can list them with this attribute
 * [for example][vpp-route-retrieve-deps], in order to retrieve routes and re-construct their configuration for NB models, interfaces must be retrieved